mxstbr/mxstbr.com/pages/blog/2016/01/react-apps-with-pages.md

----
+export const frontmatter = {
-published: true
+  "published": true,
-title: React.js Apps with Pages
+  "title": "React.js Apps with Pages",
-tags: react react-router webpack
+  "tags": "react react-router webpack"
----
+};

 If you've ever made a Single Page Application with a JavaScript framework, chances are you used routing.
 Routing lets you pretend that your application has "pages".
 Users can go to `yourdomain.com/about` and get a "page" that shows information about the company.